GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

    - <kbd>F1</kbd> on Windows or Linux
    - <kbd>Fn</kbd> + <kbd>F1</kbd> on Mac

-The **Settings** panel has a list of tabs explained in detail in the sections below.
+The **Settings** panel has a list of tabs explained in detail in the next sections.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/bEjoxfvtBIHKXqb4lvnN.png", alt="The Settings panel.", width="800", height="450" %}